sonic-howl/frc2024/README.md

 > If you get an error mentioning that git isn't installed (or that no command named git exists), download it [here](https://git-scm.com/downloads).

 ## Configuring Hardware
-In order to complete these steps, you will need to [intall the FRC Game Tools](#installing-frc-game-tools).
+In order to complete these steps, you will need to [install the FRC Game Tools](#installing-frc-game-tools).

 ### RoboRIO Image Update